omkar-shelke25/ckad-killercoda/Create-Run-Custom-Nginx-Container/finish.md

-# 🎉 Well Done!
+# 🎉 Lab Complete!

-You have successfully completed a mock Docker exam question!
-Here's what you accomplished:
-- ✍️ Created a `Dockerfile` using `nginx:1.27-alpine`.
-- 📜 Created a custom `index.html` with the required content.
+✅ You successfully built and ran a custom Nginx container!

+You learned how to:
+- Write a Dockerfile for a web server
-- 🛠 Built a Docker image named `custom-nginx:latest`.
+- Build and tag a Docker image
-- 🚀 Ran a container named `my-nginx` with correct port mapping.
+- Run a container and expose it on a custom port
-- ✅ Verified the web server at `http://localhost:8080`.

-You're ready for the Docker certification!
-Keep practicing to master containerization! 🌟
+- Use `curl` to verify web service output

+🔁 Want to practice more?
+Try modifying the HTML, using a different base image, or creating a multi-stage Dockerfile.

+Thanks for completing the mock exam — you're one step closer to certification! 🚀